Orrville, Ohio: Economy

 Orrville is the corporate headquarters for The J.M.
 Smucker Company and its fruit spread producing facility, which Smucker's asserts is the largest in the world.
 Other firms based in the city include Smith Dairy Products Company, Schantz Organ Company, The Will-Burt Company, Catrone Trucking founded in 1946 by Tony Catrone, And The Quality Castings Co.

 Education

-Orrville City Schools, and Wayne College, which is a branch campus of The University of Akron, are both located in Orrville.
+The public Orrville City School District serves the city, which includes one elementary school, one middle school, and Orrville High School.
+Additionally, the Wayne College branch campus of the University of Akron is located in Orrville.